-Brake Pad Life: If equipped, This displays an estimate of the remaining life of the front and rear brake pads.
+Brake Pad Life: If equipped, this displays an estimate of the remaining life of the front and rear brake pads.
 Messages will display based on brake pad wear and the state of the system.
+Reset the Brake Pad Life display after replacing the brake pads.
+See Brake Pad Life System (If Equipped) ⇒ 286.